Optimal control of bit erasure in stochastic random access memory: Circuit model optimization

 where $\mathbf{p}(\mathbf{x})$ is the probability vector associated with the transistor and capacitor states and $\mathbf{W}$ is the stochastic generator, with matrix elements $W_{ij}$ specifying the rates of transition from states $j$ to $i$.
 The rates are defined with reference to the Fermi-Dirac distribution, with the transition rate of an electron from an electrode $j$ to a transistor $i$ given by

 and the reverse given by

-where $\Gamma$ specifies the timescale for transitions and is physically set by the resistance of the transistor-electrode interface, $E_i$ is a transistor energy, and $V_j$ is a fixed voltage measured on an electrode or the instantaneous voltage on a capacitor measured using a mid-point rule \cite{brillouin_can_1950}.
+where $\beta=1/k_\mathrm{B}T$ is the inverse temperature defined with Boltzmann’s constant $k_\mathrm{B}$ and temperature $T$, $\Gamma$ specifies the timescale for transitions and is physically set by the resistance of the transistor-electrode interface, $E_i$ is a transistor energy, and $V_j$ is a fixed voltage measured on an electrode or the instantaneous voltage on a capacitor measured using a mid-point rule \cite{brillouin_can_1950}.
 We require $\Gamma \ll 1/\beta \hbar$ to ensure weak coupling such that electron hops can be treated as discrete memoryless events, and simulation times are expressed in units of $\tau_\mathrm{t} = 1/\Gamma$ at room temperature.
 The forward and reverse transition rates chosen in this way ensure local detailed balance and thus thermodynamic consistency \cite{limmer2024statistical}.
 This model is able to reproduce shot noise characteristics of CMOS devices \cite{sarpeshkar2002white}.
 We use kinetic Monte Carlo simulations to propagate the stochastic dynamics numerically \cite{gillespie_general_1976, gillespie_stochastic_2007}.